jg8481/hardhat-fund-me-fcc/README.md

 bash ./Lesson7CodeSessions_start-deployment-scripts.sh Start-Deployment-On-Real-Ethereum-Testnet
 bash ./Lesson7CodeSessions_start-deployment-scripts.sh Start-Hardhat-Test

-If you're running this for the first time run the following before running Start-Deployment-On-Local-Hardhat-Node.
+If you're running this for the first time run the following before running any of these scripts.

 bash ./Lesson7CodeSessions_start-deployment-scripts.sh Install-Tools-On-MacOS-Or-Linux